derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-VBox.md

   ![](images/200/61.png)

 - It will take several minutes to create the required Virtual Cloud Networks, load balancers, and compute instances that make up a Kubernetes cluster.
-If you'd like, you can observe the objects being created in the **OCI Console** -- click on **Compute** or **Networking** from the navigation menu and be sure to select the **kubernetes compartment** from the dropdown on the left side of the page.
+If you'd like, you can observe the objects being created in the **OCI Console** -- click on **Compute** or **Networking** from the navigation menu and be sure to select the **Demo compartment** from the dropdown on the left side of the page.

   ![](images/200/62.png)